-At Meynell, we aspire to help our children develop as historians through a range of learning experiences that are underpinned by our key intentions for learning in this subject:
+At Meynell, we aspire to help our children develop as historians through a range of learning experiences that are underpinned by our key intentions for learning in this subject, including:

-- It is our intention that all children will develop a sense of chronological understanding across British, world and community history as they move through school,giving them an understanding of key historical terms, dates and periods which will, in turn, allow them to notice and discuss contrasts, trends and connections.
+- Developing a sense of chronological understanding across British, world and community history ,giving them an understanding of key historical terms, dates and periods which will, in turn allow them to notice and discuss contrasts, trends and connections.

-- It is our intention that children will be able to use their understanding to reflect and know how the presence or lack of fairness in various forms has shaped society.
+- Reflecting and knowing how the presence or lack of fairness in various forms has shaped society.

-- It is our intention that children acquire the necessary skills to investigate and interpret events using a range of sources of evidence that address questions about change, cause, similarity, difference and significance.
-Children will be able to use this knowledge to link to ‘big ideas’ such as equality and conservation.
+- Acquiring the necessary skills to investigate and interpret events and using this knowledge to link to ‘big ideas’ such as equality and conservation.

-- It is our intention that children’s aspirations will be raised through reflection of events that have taken place in the past and be able to discuss how they have impacted on our lives today.
+- Raising aspirations through reflection of events that have taken place in the past and be able to discuss how they have impacted on our lives today.

-- It is our intention that children will understand how history has shaped our current society, including how historical events and discoveries have impacted upon our understanding of health through history and in modern times.
+- Understanding how history has shaped our current society, including how historical events and discoveries have impacted upon our understanding of health through history and in modern times.